Tellusant/docs/articles-posts/polusim-business-impact.md

 ---
 title: "PoluSim Business Impact: Board Room and Operating Level Views"
 description: "Our PoluSim forecasting solution is widely appreciated by customers around the world.
-A key reason is that we design it for business impact, not only for narrow metrics like accuracy."
+A key reason is that we design it for business impact, not only for narrow metrics like accuracy only."
 image: /assets/social-card-pub.png
 ---
 # PoluSim Business Impact: Board Room and Operating Level Views

 Our **PoluSim forecasting solution** is widely appreciated by customers around the world.
-A key reason is that we design it for business impact, not only for myoppic metrics like accuracy.
+A key reason is that we design it for business impact, not only for myoppic metrics like accuracy only.

 We optimize it around three enterprise performance dimensions to maximize the impact.